 The next diagram shows the proposed 220V Li-ion Battery Module charger circuit, let's understand its functioning in detail with the following explanation:

-The design is quite similar to one of the previous concepts regarding a high voltage battery charger circuit, except the relay part which is replaced with an SCR here, and the inclusion of a high voltage dropping capacitor for an added safety.
+The design is quite similar to one of the previous concepts regarding a high voltage battery charger circuit, except the relay section which is replaced with an thyristor here, and the inclusion of a high voltage dropping capacitor for an added safety.

-The SCR which is used as a switch in this design is held in the switched ON position as long as the associated BC547 at its gate is held switched OFF.
+The thyristor or the SCR which is used as a switch in this design is held in the switched ON position as long as the associated BC547 at its gate is held switched OFF.

 The BC547 base can be seen connected with an opamp output which is configured as a comparator.

-As long as the output of the opamp is kept low the BC547 stays switched OFF, keeping the SCR switched ON.
+As long as the output of the opamp is kept low the BC547 stays switched OFF, keeping the thyristor switched ON.

 The above situation continuous to be in the activated state as long as the preset voltage level of the sensing input pin#3 of the IC remains below the reference level of the pin#2 of the IC.